What is Pilates?

 Pilates is a form of low-impact exercise focused on controlled movement, posture, alignment, strength, flexibility, and breath.
 It is designed to strengthen the body in a balanced way while improving overall body awareness and movement quality.

-Pilates places a strong focus on the core muscles, sometimes referred to as the body’s “powerhouse.”
-However, Pilates is much more than just abdominal exercises.
+Pilates places a strong focus on the muscles that support stability, posture, balance, and controlled movement.
+While core strength is an important part of Pilates, it is much more than just abdominal exercises.
 A well-rounded Pilates class works the entire body, including the legs, glutes, back, shoulders, and posture muscles.

 Many people enjoy Pilates because it can help improve: